 Tagging efficiency is a critical parameter for the GlueX experiment because the tagging counters must operate at a very high aggregate rate in order not to limit the rate capabilities of the GlueX detector and trigger.
 At such high rates there is a significant number of accidental tags in which a false association between a beam photon event and a tagger electron hit occurs in the same beam bucket.
-The rate of experimental triggers scales linearly with photon beam intensity, whereas the accidentals rate scales with the product of the photon beam intensity and the rate of electrons in the tagger, or in other words the photon beam intensity squared divided by the tagging efficiency.
+The rate of experimental triggers scales linearly with photon beam intensity, whereas the accidentals rate scales with the product of the photon beam intensity and the rate of electrons in the tagging efficiency.
 An upper bound on the operating beam intensity that is compatible with tagging is obtained by requiring that the rate of accidental tags be some small fraction of the total tagged event rate.
-For example, the maximum rate of 10 tagged photons on target per second at which GlueX is designed to run was obtained by limiting the accidental tagging fraction to 30% under nominal beam conditions.
+For example, the maximum rate of 10^8 tagged photons on target per second at which GlueX is designed to run was obtained by limiting the accidental tagging fraction to 30% under nominal beam conditions.